Kuwaiti political gridlock

-The Kuwaiti political gridlock, which extended from 2020 to May 2024, was marked by a persistent standoff between the appointed cabinet and the elected parliament in Kuwait.
+The Kuwaiti political gridlock, which extended from 2020 to May 2024, was marked by a standoff between the appointed cabinet and the elected parliament in Kuwait.
 This crisis was set against a backdrop of successive internal succession crises within the ruling Al Sabah family, beginning with the death of Emir Sabah Al Ahmad in 2020.
 Leadership transitioned to his half-brother Nawaf, who died in 2023, subsequently elevating Mishal Al Sabah to the role of emir.
 Before June 1, 2024, Mishal, the last surviving member of his generation and a son of Ahmad Al Jaber Al-Sabah, had not appointed a successor.

-Under the constitution, the emir appoints the prime minister, with members of the Al Sabah family traditionally holding key cabinet portfolios, including the prime ministership.
+Under the Kuwaiti Constitution, the emir appoints the prime minister, with members of the Al Sabah family traditionally holding key cabinet portfolios, including the prime ministership.
 Additionally, the emir appoints the crown prince, who must receive approval from at least 50% of the elected parliamentarians.
 This entrenched practice fueled the political stalemate, as next-generation succession candidates used populist strategies to gain parliamentary support for their bids for the emirate.
 Figures such as Sheikh Nasser Sabah Al-Ahmad and Sheikh Ahmad Al-Nawaf, both sons of former emirs, have used such strategies against their rivals during their fathers’ reigns to secure parliamentary backing in their pursuit of the emirate.
 These tactics frequently involved the selective prosecution of rivals on corruption charges, granting pardons for supporters, and sweeping personnel changes across government levels to forge alliances within both the ruling family and the parliament.
-Specifically, Nasser’s efforts targeted Jaber Al-Mubararak during his term as Prime Minister, while Ahmad’s strategies were directed against Sabah Al-Khaled when he held the prime ministership, with both targets also being potential candidates for the Crown Prince position due to their age, kinship, and previous experience as Prime Minister.
+Specifically, Nasser's efforts targeted Jaber Al-Mubararak during his term as Prime Minister, while Ahmad's strategies were directed against Sabah Al-Khaled when he held the prime ministership, with both targets also being potential candidates for the Crown Prince position due to their age, kinship, and previous experience as Prime Minister.

-This crisis had significantly impacted Kuwait’s political landscape, resulting in the appointment of four different prime ministers, the dissolution of parliament three times, the annulment of one parliamentary session, and the formation of ten different cabinets over three years.
+This crisis had significantly impacted Kuwait's political landscape, resulting in the appointment of four different prime ministers, the dissolution of parliament three times, the annulment of one parliamentary session, and the formation of ten different cabinets over three years.

 The crisis concluded on May 10, 2024, when Emir Mishal Al Ahmad announced the dissolution of parliament for up to four years, the suspension of some constitutional articles, and introduced a plan to revise and amend the constitution to mitigate future political dysfunction.
 Subsequently, on June 1, 2024, Emir Mishal appointed Sheikh Sabah Al-Khalid Al-Hamad Al-Sabah as Crown Prince, definitively ending the political gridlock and feuding within the ruling family.